maris-svirksts/ICP-Bootcamp/Module#06/SOLID_Principles.md

 _Software entities should be open for extension, but closed for modification._

+IT's a good idea to use abstract class for baseclass if needed.
+@abstractmethod
+def pay(self, order, security_mode):
+    pass

 ### Example:
 ```python
 # Good: Extended without modifying existing behavior